Otann/otann.github.io/_posts/2016-03-01-introduction.markdown

 layout:   post
 comments: true
 sharable: true
-category: web-fandango
+category: Web-Fandango

 date:   2016-03-01 00:00:00 +0300
-title:  "Web Fandango, Introduction"
+title:  Introduction
-image:  /media/calavera_office.jpg
+image:  /media/posts/2016-03-01-introduction/header.jpg
 description: >
   I am starting a series of posts to share the pleasure of mine of fooling around with web technologies.
 ---

 I am starting a series of posts to share the pleasure of mine of fooling around with web technologies.
 Thus the name for it — Web Fandango.
 My hope is to bring fun and entertainment for those of you who are doing web development on a daily basis.